vignatenko/NessusPowerShell/README.md

  ```

  <a name="Test-NessusProfile"></a>
-  ### 2. Test-NessusProfile: Validate Nessus Connection Profile
+  ### 2. Test-NessusProfile: Validates Nessus Connection Profile
- To validate profile you can use this command(you will be promted for credentials):
+ To validate profile you can use this command:
  ```PowerShell
  PS> Test-NessusProfile -ProfileFile %AppData%\NessusPowerShell\Profiles\nessus.profile.txt -TryLoginToServer
  ```